-The purpose of this policy is to help Board members, employees, consultants and contractors (herein referred to as Representatives) of the Women's Housing Company (WHC) identify, disclose and manage conflicts of interest.
+The purpose of this policy is to help Board members, employees, consultants and contractors of the Women's Housing Company (WHC) identify, disclose and manage conflicts of interest.

 The Policy should be read in conjunction with the Code of Conduct and other policies that are referred to in this document.